The Midtown Centre, Brisbane CBD

 The Midtown Centre is set to become one of the most interesting and unique developments in Brisbane.
-In an Australian first, this project repurposes two existing buildings to become one state-of-the-art commercial building featuring a heritage facade.
+In an Australian first, this project repurposes two existing buildings to become one state-of-the-art commercial building by merging the floor plates as well as adding 7 levels above.
 This complex engineering process has enormous environmental benefits, with 90% of the existing structure being reused leading to a lower carbon footprint and less pollution.

 We have seen some unique developments in early 2020 as the Skygarden takes shape – a double-height, 360-degree open air space off a central atrium that extends to floor 26.
 We were also thrilled to hear that The Midtown Centre has been nominated as a finalist in the Australian Engineering Excellence Awards for 2020!